chris-wood/chris-wood.github.io/_posts/2015-5-30-Staying-Fresh.md

 ---
 layout: post
-title: Staying fresh during research
+title: Staying fresh with research
 ---

 Despite the nature of research, I find it challenging to stay up-to-date